Lohar folding knife, scythe from Afghanistan with lapis lazuli handle.

 The Lohar was developed by the Banochie tribe, which belongs to the Khyber tribes.
 In addition to being a weapon, it is also a status symbol for the wearer.
 Each man of the tribe makes his own lohar and provides it with his own decoration and personal signs.

 The Lohar's blade is curved, resembling a bird's beak or sickle.
 The downward side of the blade is sharp.
 Handle and hilt consist of one piece.
-The handle is ornamented with brass, lapis lazuli, wood, bone or mother-of-pearl.
+The handle is decorated with brass, wood, bone or mother-of-pearl for ornamental purposes.
 The whole lohar is made of steel and is sometimes decorated with symbols all over its face.
 Some lohars are designed in such a way that the blade and handle can be folded towards the handle.

 Khyber-War-Sickle Lohar is from Afghanistan with Lapis Lazuli grip.